polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 title: "Creating a Runtime Module"
 ---

 In this tutorial, you'll write a Substrate runtime module that lives in its own crate, and include it in a node based on the node-template.
-If you prefer you can follow along with the [video walkthrough](todo record after initial feedback).

 ## Setup Your Development Environment